 To successfully defend a Will contest in New York, one needs to go beyond the basic law.
-It is crucial to to look at the closeness relationship between the decedent and the people making the will contest, argue whether there was a confidential relationship between the will-maker and executor and argue the decedent’s medical record.
+It is crucial to look at the extent of the relationship between the decedent and the people making the will contest, argue whether there was a confidential relationship between the will-maker and executor and argue the decedent’s medical record.

 Relationship Between the Decedent and the Objectants to the Will